After someone dies there are a great many people to tell, procedures to follow and things to arrange.Read More

-One of Birmingham Carers Hub’s partners is Cruse Bereavement Care Birmingham.
-Cruse provides FREE bereavement support and counselling to anyone living in the Birmingham area and will help you to understand your bereavement.
+One of Birmingham Carers Hub’s referral partners is Cruse Bereavement Care Birmingham.
+Cruse provides FREE bereavement support and counseling to anyone living in the Birmingham area and will help you to understand your bereavement.

 Cruse understands how a bereavement can impact on Carers and how your grief journey can feel very different to other bereavement experiences.
 Being a Carer is hard work and it can mean making huge sacrifices in your life.
 The amount of time that you have been a Carer will depend on your circumstances, but in all likelihood, you will have experienced some aspects of grieving whilst your loved one was alive.
 Regardless of how prepared you felt, after their death there will still be grieving to be done and you might be feeling lost and confused about what to do with your life moving forward.